ostapfckl/personal-library-dashboard/02_sql/README.md

 **Insight:**

+The results do not reveal a clear pattern related to specific authors or publishers driving higher prices.

-Shorter books tend to have higher price per page.
+Instead, the main factor appears to be book length — shorter books tend to have a higher price per page.

 ---